liwzhi/RANE/README.md

 # RANE

-**RANE**: Relation-Aware Representation Learning in Information Networks RANE is a representation learning approach that simultaneously learns multiple explicit as well as implicit relations.
+**RANE**: Relation-Aware Representation Learning in Information Networks

+RANE is a representation learning approach that simultaneously learns multiple explicit as well as implicit relations.
 Paper regarding with model details is currently under submission.
-Please send us the request for detailed model explanation access.
+Please send us a request for the article access if interested.
+We encourage non-commercial usage for research purpose.

 **Environment**: python 2.7
 **Prerequisites**: gensim==3.2.0, Scikit-learn, networkx, pandas